Two brokers vie on cost, platforms, and regulation. Instrument breadth and regional focus diverge, setting up a tight comparison.

 | Multilingual support | Pass | Pass |

-Both FBS and TMGM offer spreads starting from 0 pips, making them equivalent on this metric.
-Consider commissions and account types when evaluating total trading costs.
+Both FBS and TMGM start from 0 pips, making them equivalent on this metric.
+Compare commissions and account types to evaluate total trading costs.

 TMGM holds top-tier regulation (ASIC, VFSC), providing stronger investor protections.
 FBS may be regulated but does not hold top-tier status in our data.
-Always verify regulatory status with the broker directly before depositing funds.
+Verify regulatory status on each regulator's public register before depositing funds.

 TMGM charges $7 per lot, lower than FBS's $20 per lot.
 Lower commissions benefit active traders who execute many trades per day.